 Electronic Cigarettes in the Workplace

 You might have seen a lot of coverage recently regarding the use of Electronic cigarettes in the workplace, but why?
-It is perfectly legal to use your electronic smoking device in the workplace, so what is the fuss about?
+It is perfectly legal to use your electronic smoking device in the workplace, if your employer allows it, so what is the fuss about?

 It would seem that a growing number of employers and local governments are putting a workplace ban on e-cigarettes despite there being no legal reason to do so.